-TORONTO, APRIL 21, 2003 – A new, one-of-a-kind funeral planning service, designed to meet the demands of aging consumers and revolutionize the $15 billion funeral planning industry was launched today in Canada.
+TORONTO, APRIL 21, 2003 – Offering a new, one-of-a-kind funeral insurance plans, designed to meet the demands of aging consumers and revolutionize the $15 billion funeral planning industry was launched today in Canada.
 Everest – the first nationwide funeral package – represents a unique collaboration of some of North America’s most trusted service providers including General Electric’s Insource Limited, EDS, and Western Life Insurance Company of Canada.
 With the launch of Everest, for the first time Canadians can pre-plan all of the details of their funerals without having to work with a funeral home.
 Unbiased advisors and planning counselors help consumers design fully customized and changeable funeral plans that can be implemented at any one of 25,000 funeral homes in North America.

 As more baby boomers are planning for their retirements and beyond, a new national poll reveals that fully 73% of Canadians believe pre-planning a funeral is a good idea, however, only 15% have actually done it.
 The number one reason cited for not pre-planning was the fear of being taken advantage of.
-Other reasons include a lack of information and confusion, and discomfort with the current process of arranging a funeral.
+Other reasons include a lack of information and confusion, and discomfort with the current process of arranging funeral insurance plans.
 The Canadian results are consistent with extensive research previously conducted in the United States.

 “Our research shows a significant gap between those who want to pre-plan and those who actually do pre-plan because consumers experience confusion, anxiety and a lack of trust in the funeral industry today.
 In short, there is a real disconnect between what the consumer needs and what the industry provides.
 Not surprising when you are talking about a business that hasn’t changed significantly in a long time,” Everest president Mark Duffey said.
 “We saw the need to bring both innovation and a new consumer-focused approach.”